Glossary of ThinkEco Terms

 Mesh Network: A wireless network where each device in the network is capable of serving as a relay for the other devices.
 The basicmodlets form a mesh network to cover large spaces like an office or home.
 This means that each modlet can serve as a relay for other modlets that are trying to communicate back to the gateway.

-Savings Plan: An on/off schedule that you can set for one or more modlet-connected devices to eliminate wasted power.
+Schedule: An on/off schedule that you can set for one or more modlet-connected devices to eliminate wasted power.
 All power is cut off and then restored to your device according to the times you select.

 Baseline: The initial monitoring period when you first set up your modlet network.
 It is used to calculate savings by comparing the energy use of your devices before and after scheduling.
 By default this period is set to 2 weeks.